alvin-tosh/CV/README.md

 # PORTFOLIO WEBSITE
 This is my portfolio website:monocle_face:.
 It describes who i am:blush:, what i do:desktop_computer::mag::lock_with_ink_pen: and all that am about!

+# DEVELOPMENT
+This project is built with the viteJS front end framework and threeJS libraries.